-In 2013, National Grid (NGRID, an international electricity and gas company, approached the Town of Sandwich with a request to construct and maintain a 20" gas main in the roadside area between the Service Road pavement and the Mid-Cape Highway right-of-way.
-The Town of Sandwich, as part of the local permit process, mandated that a variety of public betterments be included in the project.
-One such betterment requires National Grid to include tree removal and rough grading along the proposed gas line alignment that would serve as a base for constructing this first phase of a multi-phase shared-use path project from Route 130 to Chase Road.
-The project is intended to provide a multi-use path along Service Road, beginning at Route 130 and ending at Chace Rd, with a planned future connection to the Cape Cod Rail Trail.
+The Town of Sandwich coordinated with National Grid during a gas main installation project to include tree removal and rough grading along the proposed gas line alignment that would serve as a base for constructing this first phase of a multi-phase shared-use path project on Service Road.
+The project is intended to provide a 12-foot wide multi-use path along Service Road, beginning just east of Route 130 and terminating at

+Chace Rd, with a planned future connection to the Cape Cod Rail Trail.
+The project also includes crossing improvements at several intersections and the construction of parking areas.